 However, it is not unfair to say that once you get a glimpse of this state of being it will propel your desire to reach this state again.
 You can do this by merely taking the drugs once again, or it could give you the motivation to dedicate the time and patience to develop this state of awareness through more natural practices.

-Whether you choose the path of a drug-free spiritual journey or drug-induced glimpse of a higher conscious, it is the aim of conscious evolution that matters most.
+Whether you choose the path of a drug-free spiritual journey or a drug-induced glimpse of higher consciousness, it is the aim of conscious evolution that matters most.
 In the topic of psychedelic drugs and levels of consciousness, there is no one path.